edson-a-soares/producer_consumer/README.md

 lib/                    all libraries
 data/                   all sort of application supporting files
-    source/             source files that will be generated in runtime templates/          templates for messages exchanged between the process
+    source/             source files that will be generated in runtime templates/          templates for the message exchanged between the processes

-scripts/                utility scripts for building cmake/                  support files for CMake docs/                   any additional documentation
+scripts/                utility scripts for building cmake/                  supporting files for CMake docs/                   any additional documentation

 Foundation/             project and make/build files for the Foundation module
-    include/            all header files for the Foundation module Foundation/     header files for the Foundation module ports src/                source files for the Foundation module test/               project and make/build files for the Foundation testsuite Resources/      any supporting files for the tests
+    include/            all header files for the Foundation module src/                source files for the Foundation module test/               project and make/build files for the Foundation testsuite Resources/      any supporting files for the tests